 Mobile Usability

 Ensure that your website is mobile friendly to do well in mobile search results.
-That means checking that text isn't too small to read, not requiring horizontal scrolling, and avoiding buttons and links that are too close together.
+That means ensuring that text isn't too small to read, that horizontal scrolling isn't required, and that buttons and links aren't too close together.

 Google started using mobile friendliness as a ranking signal in 2015.